Default Search Engine

 During Install

-Step 2 of the install screens lets you choose your search engine.
+Step 2 of the install screens lets you choose your search engine from a

 After Install